-Mirabell Palace was built in 1606 by Prince Archbishop Wolf Dietrich von Raitenau for Salome Alt, the prince archbishop’s mistress.
+Mirabell Palace was built in 1606 by Prince Archbishop Wolf Dietrich von Raitenau.
+He built the palace for his mistress, Salome Alt.
 Through the years, the palace changed hands, depending on the politics and monarch in power.
-Embellished and remodeled from time to time, many famous personalities visited or lived at Mirabell Palace.
+The palace was embellished and remodeled from time to time, many famous personalities visited or lived at Mirabell.

 Mirabell Park is featured in “The Sound of Music”.
 A special city tour retraces the famous musical and its filming locations in Salzburg.
 Wolfgang Amadeus Mozart grew up in Salzburg and spent his childhood nearby at Mozarts Geburtshaus – another famous local site.
 Mozart and his sister supposedly played their musical instruments at Mirabell Palace.

 Today the Palace houses the offices of Salzburg’s mayor and the city’s municipal administration.
 Marble Hall, formerly the prince archbishop’s banquet hall, is one of the “most beautiful wedding halls in the world”.
-It’s “also used an elegant venue for conferences, award ceremonies, and the exquisite Salzburger Schlosskonzerte concerts”.
+It’s “also used an elegant venue for award ceremonies, conferences, and popular concerts at Salzburger Schlosskonzerte”.

 Mirabell Gardens look across the courtyard toward the Festung Hohensalzburg Fortress and the Salzburger Dom Cathedral.
 There is much history associated with the beautiful Baroque gardens.
 They contain statues of Roman gods, marble railings and vases, and fountains.